dcsil/dream-team/app/README.md

 We have been following the [Create React App documentation](https://create-react-app.dev/docs/running-tests/) for testing.
 For more information about the Jest framework we are using, check out the [online docs](https://jestjs.io/en/).

-`npm test`: run tests in watch mode, where changes are automatically detected and tested as you develop run
+`yarn test`: run tests in watch mode, where changes are automatically detected and tested as you develop run

-`npm run test-once`: runs the test suite only once and creates a coverage report
+`yarn test-once`: runs the test suite only once and creates a coverage report

 Tests are in app/src next to the components that they are testing.
 For example, `App.js` is tested using the `App.test.js` file.
 Jest automatically looks for these files and runs the tests.